InQuest/omnibus/README.md

 As this is a pre-release of the final application, there will very likely be some bugs and uncaught exceptions or other weirdness during usage.
 Though for the most part, it is fully functional and can be used to begin OSINT investigations right away.

+### Contribution
+Omnibus is built in a modular manner that allows the easy addition, or removal, of OSINT plugins.
+Each module is included in a single directory and by adding a few lines of code, you're module could be the next one!

+As this README and the Wiki continues to grow, we will have full-fledged examples of how to write custom plugins and get them in as Pull Requests!

 ### Vocabulary
 Before we begin we'll need to cover some terminology used by Omnibus.